syncfusion-content/blazor-docs/blazor/calendar/date-range.md

 # Data Range in Blazor Calendar Component

-A calendar provides an option to select a date value within a specified range by defining the [Min](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Calendars.CalendarBase-1.html#Syncfusion_Blazor_Calendars_CalendarBase_1_Min) and [Max](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Calendars.CalendarBase-1.html#Syncfusion_Blazor_Calendars_CalendarBase_1_Max) properties.
+A [Blazor calendar](https://www.syncfusion.com/blazor-components/blazor-calendar) provides an option to select a date value within a specified range by defining the [Min](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Calendars.CalendarBase-1.html#Syncfusion_Blazor_Calendars_CalendarBase_1_Min) and [Max](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Calendars.CalendarBase-1.html#Syncfusion_Blazor_Calendars_CalendarBase_1_Max) properties.
 The Min date should always be lesser than the Max date.

 * If the value of `Min` or `Max` properties are changed through code behind, then update the `Value` property to be set within the  specified range.